-Pottery fired to a low temperature employing a red-burning terra cotta clay covered with a soft opaque white glaze.
-Historically, majolica glazes (or tin glazed earthenware) were opacified using Tin Oxide, but now Zirconium silicate is most often used.
-Most majolica also has colored brushwork designs that are painted over the dried glaze (the painting process is tricky because you are painting on a very absorbent surface, you get one brush stroke!).
-Metallic colorants are brightest at low temperatures and the zircon-stiffened white glaze provides an ideal canvas for them.
+Majolica is pottery, almost always decorative and non-functional, fired to a low temperature, employing a red-burning terra cotta clay, covered with a soft opaque white glaze and decorated with colored overglazes.
+Historically, majolica glazes (or tin glazed earthenware) were opacified using Tin Oxide, but now Zirconium silicate is most often substituted for some or all of the tin.
+Metallic overglazes are brightest at low temperatures and the zircon-stiffened white glaze provides an ideal canvas for them.
 Colorant formulations (mixtures of stain powders, melters, hardeners, fillers) need to be tuned to melt enough so that they become one with the glaze below, but not so much that they bleed excessively at the edge of brush strokes.
 Different families of stains have different melting behaviors and chemistry requirements for the host glaze and medium (the color development and degree of melting in the final firing product depend on this).
-You can buy premixed majolica colors and often these work well, but do not assume that just because it comes in a jar it is perfect or that you cannot formulate something better for your application.
+You can buy premixed majolica colors and often these work well..

 Test bars of different terra cotta clays fired at different temperatures